Coronavirus Paid Leave: How Employers Can Get Reimbursed in 3 Steps

 Employers can do this in anticipation of receiving their due tax credits.
 Furthermore, they can request an advance on their tax credits from the IRS.

-The IRS provides this provision because quarterly returns are not filed until the employer is required to pay the qualified leave wages.
+The IRS presents this provision because quarterly returns are not filed until the employer is required to pay the qualified leave wages.
 The employer may not have a sufficient federal employment tax amount set aside to fund the required qualified leave wages.

 To combat this issue, the IRS has created a procedure for employers to obtain an advance on their refundable tax credits.